parekhakhil/weather/README.md

-# Demonstrate django-allauth
+# Weather app

-## Demonstaration of django-allauth package for my site
+## Demonstaration of opwnweather api with dajngo